dentso/ip-stack-api/README.md

 # README

-Retrieves the longgitude and latitude for a given ip address using IPStack API
+Retrieves the longitude and latitude for a given ip address using IPStack API

 ## Pre-requisites
 - Signup and obtain an api key from [IPStack](https://ipstack.com/)
 - Clone this repo
+- Build and run (next step)

 ## Build and run